gardener/gardener/docs/proposals/26-workload-identity.md

 accepted issuers of the Kubernetes API server.
 Other configuration options for the Gardener API server will be the private key used to sign the tokens, the minimal, maximal and the default durations for each token.
 The private key also should not be shared with the Kubernetes API server.
+When `gardener-operator` is used to manage the Garden cluster, it will be also responsible for the Workload Identity token signing key rotation, a strategy similar to the one for the Kubernetes Service Account token signing key should be used.

 When Gardener API server is using own issuer and signing keys, the service account token authenticator of the Kubernetes API server will not reject the